quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-webserver.md

 export function create (/* { ... } */) {
   const app = express()

+  // attackers can use this header to detect apps running Express
+  // and then launch specifically-targeted attacks app.disable('x-powered-by')

   // place here any middlewares that
   // absolutely need to run before anything else if (process.env.PROD) {